Gernot Blümel

 Gernot Blümel (born 24 October 1981) is an Austrian politician of the Austrian People's Party (ÖVP).
-He served as Austria's finance minister from 2020 to 2021, having announced his resignation shortly after Alexander Schallenberg's resignation on December 2, 2021.
+He served as Austria's finance minister from 2020 to 2021, having announced his resignation shortly after Alexander Schallenberg's resignation on 2 December 2021.
 Since 2015, he has been the chairman of the Vienna branch of the ÖVP.
 Prior, he was Chancellery minister for European Affairs, Art, Culture, and Media from 2017 to 2019; he was also General Secretary of the ÖVP from 2013 to 2015.

 Education and personal life

 Blümel attended elementary school in his home town of Moosbrunn, Lower Austria.
 He attended the Don Bosco Salesian high school in Unterwaltersdorf, where he graduated in 2000.
 After completing military service in the Austrian Armed Forces, he studied philosophy at the University of Vienna and the University of Burgundy in Dijon, and graduated in 2009 with a master's degree.
 He then studied at the Executive Academy of the Vienna University of Economics and Business, and graduated with a Master of Business Administration degree.

-Blümel is a member of the Catholic student union KaV Norica Vienna.
-Since 2014 he has been in a relationship with journalist, presenter and spokeswoman Clivia Treidl.
+Blümel is a member of the Catholic students' union KaV Norica Vienna.
+Since 2014 he has been in a relationship with journalist, presenter, and spokeswoman Clivia Treidl.
 On 2 March 2020, the couple became parents of a daughter and in September 2021 of a son.